 I knew that I didn’t want to buy the smaller stuff the newsagents at the end of the road stocked around bonfire night.
-So I turned to Yellow Pages and found a whole category devoted to fireworks!
+So I turned to Yellow Pages (you’ll need to Google what that is if you’re under 30 years old!) and found a whole category devoted to fireworks!
 Remember back in 1997 the internet was still in its infancy, you didn’t simply search on Google back then.
 You used real books with actual printed phone numbers.

 So after a couple of phone calls and a few days later I was leafing through a number of brochures all filled with big boys’ toys.
 Fireworks costing up to £50!
 Huge barrages!
 Lots of terms I had never heard of such as cakes, mines and lancework!
 All of these were described in various enthusiastic terms and according to the descriptions, every firework would thrill the audience.
 With absolutely no independent source of fireworks information I had to effectively buy blind, trusting the catalogues.